 The Community is located in Cary, North Carolina on a 15.5-acre site owned by Cary PROPCO.
-Prior to June, 2024, the Community consisted of 199 independent living rental apartments, 68 assisted living units, 22 memory support units, and 28 skilled nursing beds.
+Prior to June 2024, the Community consisted of 199 independent living rental apartments, 68 assisted living units, 22 memory support units, and 28 skilled nursing beds.
+Management converted 22 skilled nursing beds to 25 assisted living units, for a total of 115 assisted living units and 3 private skilled nursing (the "Healthcare Conversion").

-Healthcare Conversion